Hannah Chaplin

 Hannah Harriet Pedlingham Chaplin (née Hill; 6 August 1865 – 28 August 1928), also known by the stage name Lily Harley, was an English actress, singer and dancer who performed in British music halls from the age of 16.

-Chaplin was the mother of actor and filmmaker Charlie Chaplin and his two half-brothers, the actor Sydney Chaplin and the film director Wheeler Dryden and grandmother of musician Spencer Dryden.
+Chaplin was the mother of actor and filmmaker Charlie Chaplin and his two half-brothers, the actor Sydney Chaplin and the film director Wheeler Dryden, and grandmother of Jefferson Airplane drummer and songwriter Spencer Dryden.
 As a result of mental illness, now thought to have been caused by syphilis, she was unable to continue performing from the mid-1890s.
 In 1921, she was relocated by her son Charlie to California, where she was cared for in a house in the San Fernando Valley until her death in August 1928.

 Early life

 Hannah Chaplin was born on 6 August 1865 at 11 Camden Street in the London district of Walworth.
 Her father, Charles Frederick Hill, the son of a bricklayer, was a shoemaker.
 Her mother, Mary Ann Hodges, the daughter of a mercantile clerk, had previously been married to a sign writer who had died in an accident.
-Chaplin was of partial Romanichal heritage.